 CBL in Supply Chain Management

 The world is changing very fast.
 Uncertainty, risks, and supply chain disruptions are the new normal.
-Therefore, we need supply chain leaders who are not just great technically but also more creative and imaginative.
-Here is what Stephanie Thomas, Associate Professor of Practice at University of Arkansas, training the next generation of supply chain professionals, said in an interview when she was questioned about soft skills supply chain leaders need, she said in an interview :
+Therefore, we need supply chain leaders who are not just great technically, but also more creative and imaginative.
+Stephanie Thomas, Associate Professor of Practice at the University of Arkansas Walton College of Business, is training the next generation of supply chain professionals.
+When asked about soft skills supply chain leaders need, she said in an interview :

-Here is a testimonial that we recently received from an industrial engineering student in Morocco.
+Here is a testimonial we recently received from an industrial engineering student in Morocco.
 It highlights the fact that supply chain management is as much an art as it is a science: